antleaf/doapr/webroot/content/repositories/munich-personal-repec-archive.md

   who want to make their work freely available through the RePEc network but are not affiliated with any institution that provides that furtherance.
 academic_applicant_only: 'Yes'
-accepted_content_formats: PDF, HTML
+accepted_content_formats: PDF
-accepted_content_language: Any languages
+accepted_content_languages: Any languages
 accepted_content_level: Research only
 accepted_content_types: Journal Articles, Preprints
 accepted_supplementary_content: